mrdunker/IIITB_auto_room_lc/README.md

 For spike simulation, the two inputs are hard coded for the four test cases.<br />

 ### For Both Main Switch and Sensor **HIGH** the Spike simulation output is shown below:
-This is the only case in which output is of a High value.<br />
+This is the only case in which output is of a High value.There are very small logic LOWs in the output high due to the masking we have done.<br />

 ![Screenshot from 2023-10-25 15-11-07](https://github.com/mrdunker/IIITB_auto_room_lc/assets/38190245/00767b2b-64dd-4495-bce0-1b5a6a5f8e87)